MariaDolmatova/the_effect_of_FP_and_FN_on_connectomes/README.md

 ## Extrapolation of the method
 In order to account for different network types, the initial matrix was then binarized to simulate binary undirected connectome, and the whole process was repeated.
 In the binary case the weights for FP were equal 1.
 Later the initial weighted matrix was symmetrified and binarized again to also simulate symmetrical weighted and unweighted data and was fed into the same pipeline.

+The full research report with the results is stored in "Effects of False Positive and False Negative Connections on Network, Mariia Dolmatova.pdf"

+## Project structure:

-The full research report with the results is stored in " This is a school project for Networks Neuroscience course at VU Amsterdam.
+_This is a school project for Networks Neuroscience course at VU Amsterdam._